caleb531/personal-website/_pages/about.md

 ### How many languages do you speak?

 First and foremost, I am fluent in HTML5, CSS3, JavaScript, and PHP, since most of my projects are Web-based.
 However, as I have grown very fond of Python over the years, I've also created a handful of useful Python-based utilities (all of which are fully unit tested with 100% coverage).
-Besides that, I've written numerous AppleScripts to improve my workflow and I've muddled with Bash for configuring my development environment, among other things.
+Besides that, I've written numerous AppleScripts to improve my workflow and I've fiddled with Bash for configuring my development environment, among other things.
 I've even worked with Java and C++ for school, though I can't say I'm a fan.

 ### What is your favorite language?